a-h/templ/docs/docs/04-core-concepts/01-components.md

 ## Code-only components

-Since templ Components ultimately implement the `templ.Component`, any code that implments the interface can be used in place of a templ component generated from a `*.templ` file.
+Since templ Components ultimately implement the `templ.Component`, any code that implements the interface can be used in place of a templ component generated from a `*.templ` file.

 ```go
 package main